etesync/etesync-dav/README.md

 1. Open Evolution and click File -> New -> Calendar (or address book, depending on what you're adding).
 2. Set type to CalDAV (CardDAV for address books) - Do **not** set "One The Web"
 3. Use `http://localhost:37358/user@example.com/` as the server.
-4. Put your username (user@example.com) in the user field.
+4. Put your username (user@example.com) in the user field, and when prompted, the DAV password you got in [configuration and running](#configuration-and-running).
 5. Click "Find Calendars" and choose your wanted calendar.
 6. Click OK